 Zhao Ri Hot Spring 朝日溫泉

-Probably one of my favourite hot springs in the world.
+Zhaori is one of my favourite hot springs in the world.
 This is one of the few saltwater ones by the sea, and commands the most amazing sunrise view if you make your way to the outermost pool.
 Don’t bother going too early as they will only let you in closer to sunrise, but if you are quick enough you can save yourself a nice scenic spot to soak.
-Entrance is NT$200 and you can buy it at the door – I got mine directly from my hostel owner the day before though.
+Entrance is NT$200 and you can buy it at the door – I got mine directly from my hostel owner the day before though you can buy your tickets at the door as well.

 Fan Chuan Bi 帆船鼻